 - 10. 9.
-Require the juvenile to make restitution or reparation to the aggrieved party or parties for actual damages or loss caused by the offense for which the juvenile was found to be delinquent; - 11.
+Require the juvenile to make restitution or reparation to the aggrieved party or parties for actual damages or loss caused by the offense for which the juvenile was found to be delinquent; - 41.
 10. Require the juvenile to participate in a public service project under such conditions as the court prescribes; - 12.
 11. In case of traffic violations, impose only those penalties that are authorized to be imposed on adults for such violations.
-However, for For those violations punishable by confinement if committed by an adult, confinement shall be imposed only as authorized by this title.
-However, notwithstanding any other provision of law, a court may determine the appropriate amount, if any, of fines and fees imposed against a child for a traffic infraction or other traffic offense; - 13.
+However, for those violations punishable by confinement if committed by an adult, confinement shall be imposed only as authorized by this title; - 13.
 12. Transfer legal custody to any of the following: